planetarysoftware/TSC/README.md

 cover all Top-Level Projects and Working Groups in the Planetary Software Organization, a PR should be opened in the `planetarysoftware/TSC` repository.

-The pull request can be labeled `tsc-agenda` to request that it be put on the agenda for the next TSC meeting.

 In some cases, existing individual groups have the right to refuse changes to their charters.
 The TSC cannot mandate existing working groups alter their charters.
 If such a situation arises, the TSC may decide to revoke the group's